- healthy coping skills

 Also, the same principles apply for the aged as for anyone else.
 Seniors often can spend a tremendous amount of time in front of negative media images which can be harmful to their well being.
 Better to get involved in helping others, praying for those affected or donating to help as you can than to become overwhelmed with the stressors of others by becoming desensitized from media over-exposure.

 - How can I help my family get back to "normal" after a community disaster?

 It may take weeks or months for people to feel that things are back to "normal."
 The actual psychological impact of the storm will vary widely between people based on factors like- age, their previous experiences with crisis events and most significantly how much stress they already had in their life before the disaster.
 The more stress someone had in their life prior to the traumatic event, the longer it takes to recover.

-Here are some immediate ways to bring order and calmness back into your life after the chaos and confusion that follows a natural disaster or community crisis like a mass shooting.
+Here are some immediate ways to bring order and calmness back into your life after the chaos and confusion that follows a natural disaster or community crisis like a mass shooting or terrorist bombing attack.

 1) Reconnect in relationships -

 You can't get through a crisis alone.
 Since we all were impacted differently, it is vitally important to talk about the stress and pressures you have experienced with the people closest to you.
 Reach out to friends and family as soon as possible, and call people you haven't heard from in a while.
 Just checking in to see if they are okay will only take a few minutes, but it will empower and help both of you.
 Simply talk about what each of you experienced through the crisis and how you got through it.
 Tremendous connection can occur through crisis, so this is an especially good time to reach out to friends or family who may have drifted away from your closest circle of relationships.
 Take action now to reach out to people with words of encouragement and support, but don't wait for someone else to call you- since their phone may not work!
 Go find them and then reconnect the relationship while helping each other rebuild.